 Hand in Hand entrepreneur Rwamagana said it best: “We have been given freedom of speech, space and more.
 We feel confident and know how to deal with issues,” she told researchers.

 The data bear her out.
 “Women’s small businesses are more profitable than men’s, and an equal number of men and women now have access to credit,” said the report.

 Ten-and-a-half million.
 That’s the number of Savings Group members worldwide.

 Together with CARE, Hand in Hand has proven it’s also the number of opportunities to create jobs, raise incomes and improve lives and empower women – cheaply and quickly.

-Context is everything, of course, and Rwanda’s growing economy no doubt played a role in the program’s success.
+Context is everything, of course, and Rwanda’s growing economy no doubt played a role in the programme’s success.
 But at the very least the Savings Group-business training model deserves testing in another location.
 That’s why, with our project in Rwanda behind us, Hand in Hand is seeking partners as we expand into Tanzania.